ABC iview: History

 After running for several months in beta form under the name "ABC Playback", the service became available as a Flash website in July 2008.
 This was the next step after the video podcasting of ABC TV programs since July 2006.

 The iview Flash website was redesigned in 2009 and 2010, to cater for a large increase in content.

 An iOS app for iPads was launched in December 2010, followed by a mobile version for iPhone in June 2012.
 An iview Android app supporting phones and tablets on Android 4.0.3 and above was released on 18 December 2013.

 Over the following years, iview was released to a range of Smart TVs, games consoles and other devices.

 Content and programming

-ABC iview provides on-demand access to almost all the TV programs that are broadcast on the ABC's linear broadcast channels (ABC TV, ABC TV Plus, ABC Me, ABC Kids, ABC News), as well as simulcast live streams of those channels and original content and programs acquired exclusively for ABC iview.
+ABC iview provides on-demand access to almost all the TV programs that are broadcast on the ABC's linear broadcast channels (ABC TV, ABC Family, ABC Kids, ABC Entertains, ABC News), as well as simulcast live streams of those channels and original content and programs acquired exclusively for ABC iview.

 Programs are categorised by these genres: